panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 Now it's time to choose a design for your mask.
 I've chosen [this vector image](https://www.istockphoto.com/vector/sign-of-space-aliens-gm906014358-249808396) because it has wide edges that perfectly hide the LEDs so they don't shine directly in your eyes.
 I used the free SVG editor [Inkscape](https://inkscape.org/) to erase the background.
 The €9 price seems reasonable for the time it saved me.
 If you're adventurous, make or buy a different design.

-TIP: If you're buying an image, use Google image search to see if there's a better deal on another site.
+> If you're buying an image, use Google image search to see if there's a better deal on another site.

 ## Making the Front Layer